RaphaelGuerra/ledger/README.md

 - KV binding: create a Pages KV namespace (e.g., `ledger-kv`) and bind it as `LEDGER`
   - Pages Project → Settings → Functions → KV namespaces → Add binding
   - Variable name: `LEDGER`

+### Provision Sync Spaces (MVP)
+This app does not auto‑create spaces.
+To allow a specific Sync ID, create a marker key in the same KV namespace:

+- Key: `space:<SyncID>` (example: `space:my-team-2024`)
+- Value: any non‑empty value (e.g., `1`)

+Once provisioned, clients can read/write month data under keys like `<SyncID>/<YYYY-MM>`.

+Tip: Use high‑entropy Sync IDs (UUID or 16+ random chars).
+The Sync ID doubles as the encryption passphrase.
 - Connect to GitHub and trigger deploys from `main` (or your chosen branch)

 Other static hosts